EnzymeFunctionInitiative/EST/docs/source/lib/EFI/SSN/Util/ID.pm.rst

 ^^^^^^^^^^

 ``$clusterMapFile``
-   A file that contains three columns; the first column being the sequence ID, with the second and third columns being the cluster numbers (by sequence and by node).
-If the cluster number columns don't exist then the singleton number ('0') is assigned.
+   A tab-separated file that with two or three columns; the first column being the sequence ID, with the second and third columns being the cluster numbers (by sequence and by node).
+If there are only two columns then the cluster numbers are identical.